 This post is part X of my ongoing wardrobe project.

-You can find an introduction to the project, and links to the first five posts on the Refashioner ReMAG blog, here.
-Read parts VI to IX, follow these links:
+You can find an introduction to the project, and links to the first five posts on the Refashioner blog, here.
+To read parts VI to X on ReFashioner, follow these links:

 Part VI - an inventory of my hefty mending pile